JuniorHutto/NRCS_Tools/find/howto.md

-# How to use Find tool
+# How to use the Find Tool

-## Objective: Simplfiy "select by abbribute" method
-### Description: Tool finds multiply Conservation Land Unit (CLU) and gives you a choice to export it to a geodatabase.
+## Description: Tool finds multiply Conservation Land Unit (CLU) and gives you a choice to export it to a geodatabase.

-### Steps:
+### Steps

 1. Select county drop down
 2. Enter CLU tract numbers separated by space  example: 344 555 666